enbility/spine-go/analysis-docs/README_START_HERE.md

 ### Critical Issues Identified
 1. **No System Orchestration** - SPINE is communication-only, no coordination mechanisms
+2. **Version "Negotiation" is Hope-Based** - No actual protocol to ensure devices agree on version
-2. **Missing Protocol Version Validation** - Security and compatibility risks
+3. **Missing Protocol Version Validation** - Security and compatibility risks
-3. **Binding Assignment Chaos** - No standard way to configure control relationships
+4. **Binding Assignment Chaos** - No standard way to configure control relationships

 ### Implementation Status
 - **spine-go Quality Score:** 7.5/10